Lily's Driftwood Bay

-Lily's Driftwood Bay is a Northern Irish animated children's television series.
+Lily's Driftwood Bay is a British-Northern Irish animated children's television series.
 Produced in Northern Ireland, the series premiered on Nick Jr. in the UK and Ireland on 5 May 2014 and it ended on 5 November 2017.
 It is created and produced by Sixteen South in association with Ingenious Media and with the participation of Nick Jr. and KiKA for season 2.
 It is based on an original idea and characters by Joanne Carmichael.
 The show uses paper cut-out animation.

 Plot

 A young sea-treasure hunter named Lily and her Dad live in a beach hut on an otherwise deserted beach.
 They give the impression of a family living 'off grid' with their patched clothes and Dad's plain look - their transport is an old van, and Lily having only a seagull for friendship and most of her toys composed of 'sea treasure' found on the beach.

 In episode 35 "Goodbye Seabird" Lily is presented a framed photograph, from her father, showing a slightly younger Lily, her father and a blonde-haired lady by her father's side.
 The episode deals with the death of a seabird on Driftwood Bay and a suggestion could be that Lily's mother recently died given that Lily appears only a couple of years younger in the photograph.